-The Board has six (6) members, comprising a Non-Executive Chairman who is also an Independent Director, an Executive Director, three (3) Independent Directors and a Non-Independent Director.
+The Board has six (6) members, comprising an Independent Non-Executive Chairman, an Executive Director, three (3) Independent Non-Executive Directors and a Non-Independent Non-Executive Director.
 The composition of the Board complied with paragraph 15.02 of the Bursa Securities Listing Requirements.
 The Chairman of the Board is Dato' Sri Hj.
 Wan Adnan Bin Wan Mamat, an Independent Non-Executive Director, who is objective and upholds his intellectual integrity in leading the Board.

-In accordance with the Company's Constitution, at least one-third (1/3), or the number nearest one-third (1/3) of the remaining directors including Executive Directors shall retire from office and be eligible for re-election at each Annual General Meeting provided that all Directors shall retire from office at least once in every three (3) years but shall be eligible for re-election.

-The Directors to retire from office and eligible for re-election at the forthcoming AGM are Law Ngai Meng, Chai Hann Lin and Noor Hazley Zuana Binti Mamat.
+In accordance with the Company's Constitution, at least one-third (1/3), or the number nearest one-third (1/3) of the remaining directors including Executive Director shall retire from office and be eligible for re-election at each AGM provided that all Directors shall retire from office at least once in every three (3) years but shall be eligible for re-election.
+The Directors to retire from office and eligible for reelection at the forthcoming AGM are Dato' Sri Hj.
+Wan Adnan Bin Wan Mamat and Wong Kwai Wah.